tier4/caret_doc/docs/visualization/path/response_time.md

 ## TimeSeries

 The following scripts generate timeseries graphs of response time.
 The horizontal axis means time, labeled as Time [s].
-The vertical axis means `Response time` in the best case, worst case, worst_in_input case, or all case.
+The vertical axis means `Response time` in the best case, worst case, worst-in-input case, or all case.

 ```python
 # plot best case